timbenniks/timbenniksdev-2024/content/4.writing/different-approaches-to-visual-editing.md

 There are factors other than how you want to manage your content, like how much complexity you want in your front-end channels (websites, apps, kiosks, etc).
 Some pure players like Uniform pride themselves on the saying: “more clicks, less code,” and they store a lot on the platform.
 Others, like Netlify Create, focus on code first and do not own any of your brands’ data.
 To learn more about that, I suggest you read: [https://timbenniks.dev/writing/choosing-the-right-visual-editor](https://timbenniks.dev/writing/choosing-the-right-visual-editor)

-Rather than giving you twenty examples of use cases, take the questionnaire below and see how you score.
+Rather than giving you twenty examples of use cases, take the questionnaire at the top of this article and see how you score.

-:questionnaire